MynkSinghal/EfficientBearing_Net/README.md

-A Technical Examination of an Advanced Bearing Control System Utilizing Wavelet Transforms and Attention-Based Sensor Fusion
+## A Technical Examination of an Advanced Bearing Control System Utilizing Wavelet Transformsand Attention-Based Sensor Fusion
 ________________________________________

 ________________________________________